Which Fuji pancake lens should I choose?

 |

-The Viltrox AF 28mm f/4.5 XF, an ultra-compact pancake lens for the X mount, is set to be released in February 2025 (it already exists for the Sony E mount).
-When used with an APS-C sensor, it provides a field of view similar to that of a 42mm lens, making it ideal for everyday street photography.
-Its size and dimensions are among its strengths, making it one of the slimmest and lightest lenses on the market.
+The Viltrox AF 28mm f/4.5 XF is an ultra-compact pancake-style lens for the X mount.
+Used on an APS-C sensor, it gives a field of view similar to a 42mm lens, making it ideal for everyday and street photography.
+Its tiny size is one of its main strengths, making it one of the slimmest and lightest autofocus lenses available.

 In terms of construction, it features a sturdy metal mount.
-Its optical formula comprises six lenses in six groups, including two aspherical and two ED lenses.
-However, it has no weather sealing or stabilisation.
-The autofocus is fast, quiet and accurate.
-In terms of image quality, sharpness is excellent in the centre, while the edges are slightly softer.
-Finally, optical flaws such as vignetting and flare are present, but these can be corrected in post-processing.
+Its optical formula includes 6 elements in 6 groups, with 2 aspherical and 2 ED elements.
+However, it has no weather sealing or stabilization.
+Autofocus is fast, quiet, and accurate.
+In terms of image quality, sharpness is very good in the center, while the edges are softer.
+Finally, optical flaws such as vignetting and flare are present, but they can be corrected or worked around in post-processing.

 In summary, this Viltrox lens is ideal for street or travel photography thanks to its discreet design and ease of use.
-Despite some limitations, such as poor performance in low light, slightly soft corners and a lack of aperture control, it offers excellent value for money.
-I find that it delivers on its promises: it’s easy to handle and ultra-compact.
-So it’s up to you whether you prioritise format or optical performance.
+Despite some limitations, such as weaker low-light performance, soft corners, and no aperture control, it offers excellent value for money.
+I think it delivers on its promise: it is simple, easy to handle, and ultra-compact.
+In the end, it all depends on whether you prioritize size or optical performance.

-The table below summarizes the main characteristics of the 4 pancake lenses with AF for Fujifilm X mount mentioned above.
+The table below summarizes the main characteristics of the four autofocus pancake lenses for Fujifilm X mount mentioned above.

 | Lens | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||